munna9/devops-codes/docker/README.md

 ### docker::install

-Installs and configures docker-engine binaries based on node's
+Installs and configures docker-engine binaries based on `['docker']['binary']['packages']`

 1. Identifies running node's platform and its version.
 1. Create repository configuration file based on platform distribution.
 1. Install docker binaries and its version based on platform and platform_version key-value pair.
+1. Installs each of those hash key value pair(s) with specific binary version if `node['docker]['pin_version']` is true, otherwise installs latest available version of package at the time converge.

 ### docker::service